John Gibson (American soldier): Indiana Territory

 U.S. President John Adams appointed Gibson to be secretary of the Indiana Territory in 1800, despite him being sixty years old.
 Gibson arrived in the territory in July of that year and took up his duties.
 For nearly a year he was the only government official in the territory and began organizing the government by appointing officers for the territorial militia.
 Governor William Henry Harrison did not arrive in the territory until January 1801 in which time Gibson served as acting-governor.
 One of his first acts as secretary was to conduct a census of the territory.
 It took him a full year of investigation to find that the population was slightly less than five thousand.
 After Harrison arrived in the territory, Gibson took on several more positions after being appointed justice of the peace, Knox County recorder, and a judge of the low court that tried misdemeanors and petty crimes.
 Gibson's relationship with the local tribes proved invaluable to Harrison during the numerous treaty negotiations in the early part of his term.
 Gibson, who spoke several of the native languages, was the first to become aware of Tecumseh's attempt to massacre the citizens of Vincennes in 1810 and was able to quickly and secretly gather together soldiers to prevent the situation from escalating.

-He became acting-governor again in the summer of 1811, while Harrison was out of the territory.
+Gibson became acting-governor again in the summer of 1811, while Harrison was out of the territory.
 The American Indian Confederacy led by Tecumseh began to make aggressive movements and attacked Fort Harrison.
 Gibson called up the territorial militia and the Indiana Rangers, and organized several regiments to go to its aid.
 He was also instrumental in negotiating treaties with the Lenape and other tribes and preventing them from entering the war against the United States.
 Gibson remained acting governor once war was officially declared while Harrison led the army against the British and their native allies in the War of 1812.
 His final act as acting-governor was to oversee the move of the territorial capitol from Vincennes to Corydon following the reorganization of the territory by Congress.
 He returned to his secretary's position in May 1813 when Thomas Posey arrived in the territory to assume the governorship.
 Gibson continued in the office of secretary until Indiana achieved statehood in 1816.

 After completing his term in government, at age seventy-six Gibson and his wife Ann returned to private life, briefly remaining in Vincennes.
 He returned to live with his daughter and son-in-law, George Wallace, in Braddock's Field near Pittsburg, where he died on April 10, 1822, at age eighty-two, having suffered two years from an "incurable cataract".
 Gibson County, Indiana, was named in his honor.